Differentiable stratified groupoids and a de Rham theorem for inertia spaces: The inertia groupoid of a proper Lie groupoid as a differentiable stratified groupoid

 We may assume that the sequences $((u_i,u_i),(h_i, x_i))_{i \in \N}$ and $((o_i,o_i),(k_i, y_i))_{i \in \N}$ are contained in $U$.
 Since $((o_i,o_i),(k_i, y_i)) \in \mathcal{U}\big( G(k,y) \big)$, one knows that

-Recall that $\cartan_{(k,y)}^{\ast\ast}$ consists of a finite collection of pairwise disjoint $\simeq$ classes in $\cartan_{(k,y)}$.
-Moreover, by Lemma \ref{lem:LocalStratNormalizerPermut}, each such $\simeq$ class is disjoint from the closures of the other classes.
+Recall that $\cartan_{(k,y)}^{\ast\ast}$ consists of a finite collection of diffeomorphic $\simeq$ classes in $\cartan_{(k,y)}$.
+Moreover, by Lemma~\ref{prop:simeqProp}(\ref{SimeqIte3}), each such $\simeq$ class is disjoint from the closures of the other classes.
 By passing to a subsequence, we may assume without loss of generality that each $k_i$ is in one fixed class, i.e.

 for all $i$ and some fixed $k^\prime \in \cartan_{(k,y)}$.

 Note that $\lim o_i = \lim u_i = x$.
 Moreover, each piece of $\mathcal{Z}$ is a product of a piece in $GV_{(h,x)} \subset G\times Y$ with the diagonal in $O\times O$, so we may project onto $G\times Y$ and ignore the $O$-factor.
 Choose $\tilde{l}_i \in G$ such that $(\tilde{k}_i, \tilde{y}_i):= \tilde{l}_i (k_i, y_i) \in (V_{(h,x)})_K$ for all $i\in \N$.
 Put $(\tilde{h}_i,\tilde{x}_i):= l_i (h_i,x_i)$.
 After possibly passing to a subsequence, $(\tilde{l}_i)_{i\in \N}$ converges to some $\tilde{l} \in H$, the secant lines $\tilde{\ell}_i = \overline{(\tilde{h}_i,\tilde{x}_i),(\tilde{k}_i,\tilde{y}_i)}$ converge to a straight line $\tilde{\ell}$, and the tangent spaces $T_{(\tilde{k}_i,\tilde{y}_i)}S$ converge to a subspace $\tilde{\tau}$.
 By definition, and since $\tilde{l}_i T_{(k_i,y_i)} S = T_{(\tilde{k}_i,\tilde{y}_i)}S$ for all $i$, one obtains $\tilde{\ell} = \tilde{l} \ell$, and $\tilde{\tau} = \tilde{l} \tau$.
 Hence, the first claim is shown, if $\tilde{\ell} \subset \tilde{\tau}$.
 Without loss of generality we may therefore assume that for all $i \in \N$